Solid nitrogen: ζ

-Above 60 GPa, ε-N2 transforms to an orthorhombic phase designated by ζ-N2.
+Above 60 GPa, ε-N2 transforms to a monoclinic phase designated by ζ-N2.
 There is no measurable discontinuity in the volume per molecule between ε-N2 and ζ-N2.
-The structure of ζ-N2 is very similar to that of ε-N2, with only small differences in the orientation of the molecules. ζ-N2 adopts the monoclinic space group C2/c, and has lattice constants of a = 7.580 Å, b = 6.635 Å, c = 5.018 Å and β = 97.64 ° with sixteen molecules per unit cell.
+The structure of ζ-N2 is very similar to that of ε-N2, with only small differences in the orientation of the molecules. ζ-N2 adopts the monoclinic space group C2/c, and has lattice constants of a = 7.580 Å, b = 6.635 Å, c = 5.018 Å and β = 97.64 ° at 63 GPa with sixteen molecules per unit cell.

 θ and ι

 Further compression and heating produces two crystalline phases of nitrogen with surprising metastability.

 A ζ-N2 phase compressed to 95 GPa and then heated to over 600 K produces a uniformly translucent structure called θ-nitrogen.

 The ι phase can be accessed by isobarically heating ε-N2 to 750 K at 65 GPa or isothermal decompression of θ-N2 to 69 GPa at 850 K. The ι-N2 crystal structure is characterised by primitive monoclinic lattice with unit-cell dimensions of: a = 9.899±(2) Å, b = 8.863±(2) Å, c = 8.726±(2) Å and β = 91.64±(3) ° at 56 GPa and ambient temperature.
 The space group is P2_{1}/c and the unit cell contains 48 N2 molecules arranged into a layered structure.

-Upon pressure release, θ-N2 does not return to ε-N2 until around 30 GPa; ι-N2 transforms to ε-N2 until around 23 GPa.
+Upon pressure release, θ-N2 does not return to ε-N2 until around 30 GPa; ι-N2 transforms to ε-N2 when pressure drops below approximately 23 GPa.

 "Black phosphorus" nitrogen

-When compressing nitrogen to pressures 120 GPa and temperatures above 4000 °C, nitrogen adopts a crystal structure ("bp-N") identical to that of black phosphorus (orthorhombic, Cmce space group).
+When compressing nitrogen to pressures of 120 GPa and temperatures above 4000 °C, nitrogen adopts a crystal structure ("bp-N") identical to that of black phosphorus (orthorhombic, Cmce space group).
 Like black phosphorus, bp-N is an electrical conductor.
-The existence of bp-N structure matches the behavior of heavier pnictogens, and reaffirms the trend that elements at high pressure adopt the same structures as heavier congeners at lower pressures.
+The existence of the bp-N structure matches the behavior of heavier pnictogens, and reaffirms the trend that elements at high pressure adopt the same structures as heavier congeners at lower pressures.